Paul Stastny: Early years and family

 Stastny was born on December 27, 1985, in Quebec City, Quebec, Canada, to Peter Šťastný (anglicized to Stastny) and his wife Darina, while Peter was playing for the Quebec Nordiques.
 Paul spent his early years in Quebec and New Jersey, following his father's career.
 Peter joined the St. Louis Blues in 1993 and settled there after finishing his player career, working as a scout for the team.

 As a youth, Stastny played in the 1999 Quebec International Pee-Wee Hockey Tournament with the St. Louis Blues' minor ice hockey team.
 He played high school hockey for Chaminade College Preparatory School in St. Louis, Missouri, during his freshman and sophomore years in high school, but he left the high school team to play for the Tier III Junior B St. Louis Jr. Blues.
 He then moved to Omaha, Nebraska, to play Tier I junior hockey for the River City Lancers of the United States Hockey League (USHL) during his last two years of high school, graduating from Millard North High School in Omaha.

 Born in Canada to a mother with American citizenship, Stastny and his brother Yan have dual Canadian/U.S. citizenship.
 He also has two sisters, Katarina and Kristina.
-He has mentioned "religion, education and the importance of family" as principal values in his upbringing, and has spoken about his father's help in making him a better player.
+He has mentioned "religion, education and the importance of family" as principle values in his upbringing, and has spoken about his father's help in making him a better player.

 Stastny has numerous family relatives who have played in the NHL.
 Besides being the son of Peter Šťastný, the first European-trained player to reach 1,000 points in the NHL, he is also the nephew of retired NHL players Anton and Marián Šťastný.
 Peter and Anton were the first two of the three Šťastný brothers to arrive in North America, in 1980; they were smuggled, along with Peter's pregnant wife, out of Czechoslovakia into Austria with the help of the Nordiques' president Marcel Aubut and chief scout Gilles Leger.
 Their brother Marián arrived a year later, after Peter and Anton had raised the US$30,000 needed to bribe Czechoslovak government officials.
 All three played for the Nordiques from 1981 to 1985, only the third time that three brothers had played together for the same team in the NHL.
 The first three brothers to have played simultaneously for the same team were Reg, Doug, and Max Bentley, who played with the Chicago Black Hawks in 1943, followed by the three Plager brothers, Bill, Barclay, and Bob, who played with the St. Louis Blues from 1968 to 1972.
 Stastny's older brother Yan has played for the Boston Bruins, Edmonton Oilers, and St. Louis Blues.
 He also played for CSKA Moscow in the KHL.
 Peter and Paul Stastny currently rank fourth all-time in total scoring by a father–son combination in the NHL.
 In 2022, Paul Stastny made a $1,000 donation to the Canadian truckers' "Freedom Convoy" which was seized by the Canadian government.